Antarctic Science bursary webinar

 Apply OnlineStart here

-We support the development of the careers of promising young scientists, working in any field of Antarctic science, and from any country.
+We support the development of the careers of promising early career scientists, working in any field of Antarctic science, and from any country.
+We particularly encourage applications from countries that are developing their Antarctic research resources.
 Grants of up to £6000 are awarded to extend the scope of an existing research project, through:

 - funding extra field or laboratory work

 - purchasing/contributing towards the cost of a key piece of equipment, or

 - funding international collaboration or the learning of new skills

 Please note that this award is NOT offered to support work on an existing research project.
 It is intended to support a distinct extension activity, usually arising from previous work.
 We like to fund novel opportunities or research avenues which are complementary to your existing research.
 If you are unsure whether your research fits these criteria, please contact us.

 Projects can run for up to two years.
 See our case studies of recent funded projects and three downloadable examples of successful proposals to the Bursary.

 Submissions are accepted between 00:00 1st January and 24:00 on Friday 15th March (Greenwich Mean Time).